BOOK NOW WITH OUR FLEXIBLE TRAVEL POLICY

-To get up close and personal with nature while you visit Iguazu Falls, take a boat ride in the river to view the huge falls from below.
+To get up close and personal with nature while you visit this paradise, take a boat ride in the river to get the best view of the Iguazu Falls from below.
 Trust me, they seem even more powerful when you’re basically inside of them!
 This is not your calm and peaceful boat tour, it’s a thrilling ride!
 If you get seasick easily, take that into consideration.
 And definitely don’t forget to bring a towel or change of clothes—it’s guaranteed you’ll get wet!
 The park is full of exotic and colorful birds and butterflies.

 There is a great lunch spot in the middle of the park, where you can stop for a bite to eat.
 Although you cannot see Iguazu Falls from this area, keep your eye out for coatís, these harmless raccoon-like mammals are friendly and may want to share your lunch!
 Also, if you’re lucky you might spot a wild toucan or even a jaguar lurking in the park.

 For more info on the majestic falls, check this out.
-Or, to visit Iguazu Falls for yourself, get in touch with us at Say Hueque today!
+Or, to get the best view of the Iguazu Falls yourself, get in touch with us at Say Hueque today!

 Written by Chloe Moore